infrahq/infra/docs/secrets.md

     clientSecret: plaintext:mySupErSecrEt
 ```

-Optionally for plaintext secrets, you can leave off the secret backend name for plaintext secrets:
+Optionally for plaintext secrets, you can leave off the secret back-end name:

 ```yaml
     clientSecret: mySupErSecrEt